 Machine learning is the scientific area where concepts and techniques from statistics, mathematics, and computer science are used in order to find knowledge and insights from data using computers.

 Examples of important areas within machine learning are pattern recognition, clustering, classification, anomaly detection, and reinforcement learning.
-Also interesting procedures for performing regression analysis which extend the ideas of ordinary least squares regression by introducing nonlinearities or regularizations exist within machine learning.
+Machine learning also contains interesting procedures for performing regression analysis, which extend the ideas of ordinary least squares regression by introducing nonlinearities or regularizations.

 FCC has worked with several partners in this field, developing machine learning algorithms and procedures; examples include analysis of statistical properties of processes to ensure desired quality, development of tools to be used for optimal product development, and working with partners delivering a specific measurement instrument in order to develop analysis methods and products using that instrument.